MemberPress is a popular WordPress plugin you can use to help sell restricted content on your membership website.

-For a single site licence, the cost is $249.
+The MemberPress cost is $249, for a single site licence.
 MemberPress almost always tends to have an offer on so if you are lucky you may even get it for $149 per year.
 (The cost of the plugin will renew each year)

 This is around the average price you would expect to pay for a membership plugin.